bespoken/bespoken-docs/README.md

 #   details: Not available yet.
 Come back soon to learn more about this topic.
 #   link: dashboard/

-footer: Bespoken AI Documentation | Copyright © year-Bespoken | All rights reserved.
+footer: Bespoken AI Documentation | Copyright © year-Bespoken AI | All rights reserved.
 permalink: /
 ---